uhlerlab/image2reg/README.md

 <details>
           <summary><i>
-           Click here if the command "bash" was not found.
+           Click here if you see the output: "command "bash" not found".
           </i></summary>

  Please install ``bash`` as described in the output of your system e.g. via